UTNkar/bocken/README.md

 2. In the other run `./manage.py tailwind start` to start tailwind.

 You can now visit the journal system on `http://localhost:8000`.

+### Troubleshooting

+#### The styles from tailwind is not loading in the browser

+If the styles from tailwind are not loading in the browser, (a.k.a. the css file gets error 404), stop the command that runs the server (`./manage.py runserver`) and then restart it.

+This is because django must be restarted when new static files are added which can happen if the django server is started before the tailwind command (which creates the css file for tailwind).

 ## Documentation